-In the 25 years since Amazon was launched, it holds the title as the world’s largest online retailer and has become a household name.
+In the 25 years since Amazon was launched, it holds the title of the world’s largest online retailer and has become a household name.

 Amazon has become synonymous with online shopping.
 And it continues to grow by developing new products, acquisitions, and various different service offerings that continue to enlarge its customer base.
 Amazon has broadened its target market to try to cover as many customers as possible.
 And it’s doing a great job, because there seems to be something for everyone on Amazon.
 As online shopping becomes increasingly popular, people turn to Amazon for just about everything, whether that’s everyday groceries or seasonal gifts.

-Let’s get started.
-Here are the top 10 Amazon Statistics that you need to know about in 2019.
+Here are the top 10 Amazon Statistics that you need to know about in 2022.

 - 1. The Popularity of Amazon

 - 3. Number of Amazon Prime Members

 - 5. The Most Popular Amazon Product Category

 - 6. Most Important Factors Driving Purchasing Decisions on Amazon

 - 8. Number of Items Sold on Amazon per Minute